 Many years ago my potato world was pretty limited.

-Baking or Russet and red, sometimes gold is all I knew growing up.
+Baking or Russet and red, sometimes Yukon Gold potatoes is all I knew growing up.
 A lot of people I imagine are the same way.
+These are our "regular potatoes".

 There is more to three options in the potato world.
 I hear more and more people asking for purple potatoes.
 Not only are these potatoes beautiful both inside and out, they are good for you.
 They are purple of course!